chqzeng/MODISNN/README.md

 # MODISNN
 ## About
-From MODIS bands, use nueral network(NN) to predict MERIS/OLCI bands for chlorophyll-a concnetration modelling
+From MODIS bands, use neural network(NN) to predict MERIS/OLCI bands for chlorophyll-a concentration modelling

 This repository is the implementation of the following publication: